vectara/example-notebooks/README.md

 # example-notebooks
-This repository contains example Jupyter notebook
+This repository contains example code for Vectara that is referred to in blog posts.